Skip to main content

 Fishing License Requirements

-An Oklahoma resident or nonresident fishing license is required of all persons who take, attempt to take or possess fish or other aquatic dwelling organisms by any method in Oklahoma.
+An Oklahoma fishing license is required of all persons 18 or older who take, attempt to take or possess fish or other aquatic dwelling organisms by any method in Oklahoma.
 All required licenses or written evidence of exemption and identification must be carried on your person while fishing.
 Electronic licenses on your phone are allowed.
 Persons fishing the Red River must have a valid Oklahoma fishing license unless exempt.
 In addition, persons fishing on waters located within the Honobia Creek or Three Rivers Wildlife Management Areas must have a valid Land Access Permit, unless exempt.
 Persons residing in another state who own land in Oklahoma but do not live on that land, and are fishing on that land, must purchase a nonresident fishing license.

 Hunting License Requirements